Voices of the Future: The Evolution and Impact of Speech Recognition Technology

 1. Introduction to Speech Recognition

-As technology continues to advance, its role in AI and its influence on how we interact with technology will only grow.
+As the technology gets better, its role in AI and our daily lives will only grow.

 2. Historical Development of Speech Recognition